noobdigital87/dg_sprint_core/HowToUse.md

     else
-        dg_sprint_core.sprint(player, false) -- Disable sprinting for this player. end end)
+        dg_sprint_core.sprint(player, false) -- Disable sprinting for this player. end

+    -- when the API dg_sprint_core.sprint gets called you can check the state if a player is sprinting and do some magic if dg_sprint_core.is_sprinting(player) then
+        -- Do the magic
+    end
+end)

 -- When you are sprinting the draining will set to true automaticly.